supratiktechandanalytics/Hospitality-Analytical-Dashboard/README.md

 ### - by Supratik Sarkar

 ## Task List
 I analyzed a sample dataset containing sales information of a dummy luxury hotel chain.
-I created:
--metrics according to the metric list.
--a dashboard according to the mock-up provided by stakeholders.
--relevant insights that are not provided in the metric list/mock-up dashboard.
+I created metrics according to the metric list,a dashboard according to the mock-up provided by stakeholders and relevant insights that are not provided in the metric list/mock-up dashboard.

 ## Skills implemented -
 ETL, Defining Key Metrics and KPI, Exploratory Data Analysis, DAX, Data Analysis, Power Query, Finding Insights, Storytelling through Data, Data Visualization